Edward I and Eleanor of Castile

 Tomb dimensions in metres: length 3.02. width 1.10. height 1.65.

-In the Abbey archives is a document of 1280 to which is attached an embroidered seal bag depicting the Royal Arms of England.
+In the Abbey archives is a document of AD.1280 to which is attached an embroidered seal bag depicting the Royal Arms of England.
 This is the only example so far known of wool inlaid work surviving from medieval England.
+This can be viewed in the Queen's Diamond Jubilee Galleries.

 Edward I by Michael Prestwich, 1997